JoaoGadelha/BackendPractice/README.md

 2. Install netlify packages

-`npm install netlify-lambda serverless-http`
+`npm install netlify-lambda serverless-http cors express`

 No need to install the package `nodemon` to update changes, these packages will do it automatically.
 Some other packages that may be important during development

-`npm install cors express mongoose dotenv`
+`npm install  mongoose dotenv`

-cors - deals with CORS errors for fetching resources from API's from different origins

-express - Node framework

 mongoose - connects the project to a mongo database on MongoDB Atlas